THE CONVENTION DEBATE

 No one may enter the debate unless so recognized and no speaker shall be interrupted by another unless it be on a point of order or privilege.
 No delegate may speak more than once to a motion until all who wish to speak have had an opportunity to do so.
 Should the mover debate the resolution a second time, a vote is called.

-Delegates have the right to discuss any motion (provided it is debatable), however they must neither attack nor be attacked personally.
+Delegates have the right to discuss any motion (provided it is debatable).
+However, they must neither attack nor be attacked personally.
 It is acceptable practice to attack the motion or the intent of the motion, but never the mover or the seconder of the motion.
-All delegates are entitled to express their opinions on any debatable motion before the convention without incurring the enmity or noisy objection of other delegates.

 In debate, it is common practice for delegates to use the third person and to avoid referring to other delegates by name.
 Delegates can be referred to in other ways, such as "the committee chairperson", "the mover of the motion", "the previous speaker", etc. This custom assists the chair in preserving proper decorum.

-Delegates wishing to speak will rise, proceed to a microphone, and address the convention chairperson.
+Delegates wishing to speak will indicate on the speaker’s list in the virtual platform their desire to enter debate and address the convention chairperson, only after being recognized by the Chairperson.
 Upon recognition by the Chair, delegates will state their name and their local, followed by the reason for rising to speak.
 For example, "Brother/Sister Chairperson, I wish to speak in favour of the motion," "Brother/Sister Chairperson, I seek clarification on the committee's recommendation and, through you, would ask the committee...", "Brother/Sister Chairperson, I rise on a point of order."

 One important rule of debate is that no delegate may put forward a motion immediately after speaking to the question.
 For example, a delegate may not speak against a committee report and then move to refer the report back to the committee.
 Another delegate would have to move the referral.